-The small 'u' in front of the quote indicates that a Unicode string is supposed to be created.
-If you want to include special characters in the string, you can do so by using the Python Unicode-Escape encoding.
+If you want to include special characters in a string, you can do so by using the Python Unicode-Escape encoding.
 The following example shows how:

 '''

-u'Hello\u0020World !'
+'Hello\u0020World !'

-u'Hello World !'
+'Hello World !'

 '''

 The escape sequence $\u0020$ indicates to insert the Unicode character with the ordinal value 0x0020 (the space character) at the given position.